ss-miguel/Artificial-Intelligence/Notas/Notas/Research Theory/Research.md

 - Quickly find relevant and authoritative research and stay up to date in your field of study
-- Identify and assess reviewers, potential collaborators or experts across disciplines
+- Identify and assess reviewers, potential collaborators, or experts across disciplines
 - Use and interpret the most relevant metrics to help you evaluate content and advance your career